 Why the Government Proposed 18% Tax on Solar Panels

-In the initial 2025–26 federal budget draft, the Ministry of Finance included a proposal to introduce an 18% sales tax on all imported solar panels.
-Officials claimed it was necessary to increase revenue and regulate the sector.
-The government also argued that solar technology should be taxed like other electronics.
+The draft of the first 2025-26 federal budget proposed by the Ministry of Finance contained a suggestion to incorporate an 18 percent sales tax on all solar panels that are imported.
+Authorities argued that this was needed to boost revenue, curtail the industry.
+Another reason that was given by the government was the argument that solar technology should be taxed like other electronics.

-Even lawmakers from both the ruling and opposition parties raised concerns.
-They pointed out that taxing solar energy was against the national policy of encouraging sustainable energy and reducing our dependency on fossil fuels.
-The backlash was so strong that the NA standing committee on finance was forced to reconsider the proposal in a special session.
+There were concerns even amongst the lawmakers of both the ruling and opposition parties.
+They argued that the tax plan contradicted the national policy to invest in sustainable energy and lessen our levels of reliance on fossil fuels.
+The reaction was so stiff that the NA standing committee on finance were compelled to re-imagine the proposal in a special sitting.

 18% tax on solar panels , solar panel tax Pakistan, 18 percent GST solar, NA committee decision, solar power Pakistan, renewable energy Pakistan, solar panel price 2025, Pakistan budget solar tax, clean energy Pakistan, solar installation cost, no tax on solar panels,